Skip to content

 • super to all eligible workers;

-• the correct amount, given you need to pay a minimum of 11% (rising to 11.5% from 1 July 2024) of your employee’s ordinary time earnings;
+• the correct amount, given you need to pay a minimum of 12% of your eligible employee’s ordinary time earnings for salary and wages paid from 1 July 2025;

 • to your employee’s chosen super fund, or if your employee does not make a choice, into your employer’s stapled super fund; and